Adding HS Codes

 - Individuals: Even if you’re just sending a gift or personal item overseas, you still need to use the correct HS code to avoid delays or unexpected charges.

-How HS Codes Work with Your E-Commerce Platform
+How HS Codes Work with Your E-Commerce Platforms

 Your ecommerce platform might not automatically assign HS codes, but they’re essential when shipping internationally.
 HS codes (Harmonised System codes) are used when you: